BaturayOnural/haptics-surface-grid/README.md

  - Numpy - numerical representations

 ## Project Setup
 The project includes both backend and frontend source files.
 The frontend source files are included in the file `frontend-source` folder.
 The backend source files are included starting from the root directory of the project.
 The frontend files are prebuilt and already can be found in the folder `dist`.
 If you would like to change the frontend files, please check the README file under the `frontend-source` folder.
+Example dataset can be found under the folder `dataset`.
 The main application's required steps to build are explained below.

 Creating a python virtual environment is highly suggested.
 Build a virtual environment with a name `env`:
 ```